-The organization which we call the Tenth District PTSA actually had its beginning in 1900 being one of the first local PTAs to be established in what was then a national organization.
+The organization which we call the Los Angeles Tenth District PTSA actually had its beginning in 1900 as being one of the first local PTAs to be established in what was then a national organization.
 It was called the Los Angeles Federation of Mothers’ Clubs.
 Two years later, in 1902, it changed its name to the Los Angeles Federation of Child Study Circles, a name that lasted only a few months, before being changed that November to California Congress of Mothers and Child Study Circles.
-In 1910, it added the prefix of Los Angeles Federation to the name.
-In 1912 it was established as part of First District of the California Congress of Parents and Teachers.
+In 1910, it added the prefix of the Los Angeles Federation to the name.
+In 1912 it was established as part of the First District of the California Congress of Parents and Teachers.

 Our programs in parent education have also kept pace with the changing times.
 Where health and nutrition were main priorities in 1920, we now find such issues as drug abuse, adolescent pregnancy, teenage suicide, cultural diversity and television viewing skills on our busy agenda.
 School funding is a paramount concern today and the PTA has developed a legislative advocacy program to seek governmental support of public education and child welfare.